Using the Design View in Crystal Reports 2011: Video

 The Design View in Crystal Reports 2011: Overview

 The Design view of a report is the view in which you will spend the majority of your time as you create your report.
-When you create a new report, it is displayed in Design view by default.
+When you create a new report, it appears in Design view by default.
 You can see the “Design” tab in the upper left corner of the report design section.
 Once you have previewed a report using the “Print Preview” function, there will also be a “Preview” tab in that same area as well.
 You can then click on the names of the two tabs to switch between the two views.

 In Design view, you will not see the actual data as it will display in the report, but will instead see the fields and other data objects, and the various sections of the report into which you will place these objects.
 The default Design view is divided into five separate sections, which are labeled at the left side of the Design view.
 You will also see both a horizontal and vertical ruler surrounding the report Design view, as well.
 The various sections are where we place our report’s data fields and other objects.